-10.8 CLOSING OF HEARING
+10.8 Closing of Hearing

-The hearing will remain open until the DEC issues a final order in accordance with Article 11.3.
-Until the DEC issues a final order, the Hearing Panel may request additional information and schedule additional hearings.
+The hearing will remain open until the DEC issues aits final order in accordance with Article 4412.3.
+Until the DEC issues aits final order, the Hearing Panel or the DEC may request additional documents or information from Respondent or CFP Board Counsel and schedule additional hearings.

-ARTICLE 11: RESOLUTION OF COMPLAINTS
+ARTICLE 11: RESOLUTION OF COMPLAINTS SANCTIONS, POST-SANCTION REQUIREMENTS, AND REINSTATEMENT